Taskmaster New Zealand: Production

 Funding from NZ On Air for the first series was announced in September 2019.
+Pre-recorded tasks are filmed at a mansion in North Auckland referred to as the "Taskmaster House" or "Taskmaster Ranch", which is actually a boutique events venue marketed under the name "HUs", situated between the communities of Riverhead and Coatesville to the north-west of Auckland, adjacent to Riverhead Forest.
+The same venue is used for tasks in Taskmaster Australia.
+Pre-recorded tasks during season 6 are also filmed at Rainbow's End theme park.

-Prior to the filming of the studio shows for the first series, a 'warm-up episode' was shot with no studio audience - internally called "Episode Zero" - that allowed Wells and Williams to practice their roles, featuring some tasks that were going to be cut from the series proper.
-The studio shows were originally scheduled to film at South Pacific Pictures in Auckland in late August 2020, but were later cancelled - Auckland was moved into level 3 COVID-19 restrictions shortly beforehand - and were delayed into September.
+Prior to the filming of the studio shows for the first series, a "warm-up episode" was shot with no studio audience – internally called "Episode Zero" – that allowed Wells and Williams to practice their roles, featuring some tasks that were going to be cut from the series proper.
+The studio shows were originally scheduled to film at South Pacific Pictures in Auckland in late August 2020, but were later cancelled – Auckland was moved into level 3 COVID-19 restrictions shortly beforehand – and were delayed into September.
 More relaxed measures were in place at time of filming, but mandated that Wells was spaced apart from the series' contestants in the studio, which Wells later remarked felt "pretty weird", and was an "unusual experience".

 The second series was confirmed in March 2021, with the lineup confirmed that May.
 Pre-production took four weeks at the beginning of 2021, between writers Sam Smith and Williams, before moving from a studio onto Zoom after the February Auckland lockdown was put in place.
 During the series, to ensure contestants were unable to decipher, and thus prepare for, what a task could be prior to filming, tasks were given nicknames should they be written on call sheets.
 One task during the series was cut after Carlson broke her collarbone in an attempt to complete it.